-I was born in Ljubljana in 1979 and spent my childhood in Šempeter pri Gorici, a perfectly remote small town surrounded by forests and hills.
+I was born in Ljubljana in 1979 and spent my childhood in Šempeter pri Gorici, a perfectly remote small town surrounded by forests and hills (somewhat ideal for mountain biking, but more on this later).
 When I hit 19, I moved to Ljubljana to study International Relations at the Faculty of Social Sciences, University of Ljubljana.

 I got involved with civil society in 1999 by joining the Young European Federalists (JEF) Slovenia.
 I served as the organisation’s President in 2003 and was elected to the Executive Bureau of its European platform (JEF Europe) for the years 2003-05.
 It was a lot of fun and the most intense learning experience of my life.

 In 2003, I moved to Berlin for half a year, to work for DGAP – a foreign policy think-tank.
 After returning to Slovenia for a short period, I headed to Brussels in autumn 2004 to coordinate the YES Campaign – the NGO European campaign in favour of the European Constitution – and then stayed on with the European Movement International as Press and Communications officer.
 In the summer of 2007, I moved back to Ljubljana to join the Slovenian Government’s Office for European Affairs as an Advisor on European Council meetings until the end of the Slovenian EU Presidency.

 In September 2008, I returned to Brussels to work at the European Commission’s Directorate General for Enlargement.
 A year later, I jumped to the European Parliament to head the of office of Ivo Vajgl (ALDE) where I dealt with foreign policy and the EU’s response to the financial crisis.
 In summer 2011, I decided it was time to leave Brussels and take an “intellectual” break.